openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/scripting.rst

 Loading or saving protected paths (``/store/ovms_config/…``) is not allowed.
 Saving to a path automatically creates missing directories.

+See :doc:`/plugin/auxbatmon/README` for a complete application usage example.

 - ``req = VFS.Load(cfg)``
     Perform asynchronous file load.